Lethrinus erythracanthus: Description

 Lethrinus erythracanthus is the largest of the 27 species in the genus Lethrinus.
 The body is dark brown-grey in colour with scatterd golden-orange spots.
 It has a short snout.
 Present on the body are small, light and dark stripes that appear indistinct.
 These are occasionally present on the lower sides.
 The head of this species is a brown or grey colour with large eyes that help it feed in the dark.
 Smaller adults commonly have small, yellow-orange spots on each cheek.

 Fins

 This species has a distinctive bright orange caudal fin.
 Younger species have a slightly forked caudal fin that is often bright orange.
 This fin becomes rounded when the fish matures.
 In adults, the dorsal and anal fins are rounded and usually bluish and orange mottling or blue spots.
 The pelvic and pectoral fins are orangish to white in colour.
 In specimens from the Indian Ocean, the fins are a straw yellow colour instead of orange.
 The fins have strong spines.

 Distribution

-This species is found in the waters of East Africa, east to the Tuamotus archipeligo and the Society Islands.
+This species is found in the waters of East Africa, east to the Tuamotus archipelago and the Society Islands.
 It is recorded from the Ryukyu Islands in the north, down to the northeastern waters of Australia as well as New Caledonia.